mirrorctl/mirrorctlDocs/content/docs/install/_index.md

 weight: 1
 ---

-## Prebuilt binaries
+## Install a prebuilt binary

 Prebuilt binaries are available for for both Linux and Mac operating systems, including builds for both x86_64 and arm64 architectures.

 Please consult your operating system documentation if you need help setting file permissions or modifying your PATH environment variable.

 {{< tabs items="Linux (x86_64),Linux (arm64),MacOS (arm64 - Apple Silicon),MacOS (x86_64 - Intel)" >}}